cconstantine/NoDevent/README.md

 NoDevent
 =======
-A system for notifying browser clients about events happening on the server such as private messages, new discussion posts, or interesting resque jobs.
+A system for notifying browser clients about events happening in a Ruby On Rails (or other non-evented backend) such as private messages, new discussion posts, or interesting resque jobs.
 The goal is to reduce or elliminate the need for polling from the browser.

 See a demo at http://nodevent.com

+# Motivation

+Both node.js and Rails are great systems.
+I think rails is great for it's maturity and feature set, and Node.js is great for socket.io.
+There are times when I'm working in a Rails app, and I want some kind of socket.io interaction with the browser.
+With NoDevent I can write all of my application logic in Rails, and syndicate the socket.io events out to the browser.
+With careful organization of NoDevent events you can extend the View of MVC into the browser and have confidence that that when a Model changes, all Views of it change too.

 Quick* Start (Rails)
 -----------